AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 We observe that countries with low nutritient scores seem to have on average a lower life expectancy like it is the case for Romania.
 The countries with the highest scores, Sweden and the Netherlands, also have some some of highest life expectancy of the set.
 This could suggest that there may be some correlation between the two.
 We compute that their correlation score is of 0.502.
 This show that a correlation may be possible but is not completely sufficient to prove it.
 We would need more data to confirm or infirm this assumption.

 ## Food quality and general wealth
-TODO We will also analyze the possible links between average food quality and the global wealth of a country.
-For this we will again use the nutritional coefficients grades, (maybe the average number of nocive additives) and the GDPs.
-TODO correlation of 0.373
+We can now ask ourselves if there exists any possible links between the average food quality and the global wealth of a country.
+For this we again make use of the nutritional coefficients grades and the GDPs.
+We plot the results as a bar chart representing the GDP per capita for each country next to a normalized version of their average nutritient score and try to observe if we see any possible dependency.

 ![_config.yml]({{ site.baseurl }}/images/grade_gdp_capita.png)

+We see that there does not seems to be any real correlation between the two data.
+Wealthy countries like Switzerland, the United States or Australia obtain worse grades than countries with a much lower GDP per captia like Spain or Mexico.
+This suggest that the wealth of a country does not seems to have any direct influence on the quality of the food that is eaten there.
+It is not because a country can afford to produce and consume higher quality food that it does.
+We compute the correlation coefficient of this data and get a value of 0.373.
+As expected this does not indicate any correlation between the wealth and the food quality.